agency-fund/taf-ai-eval-playbook/README.md

 We agree — **but only if we're clear on what "evaluation" really means.**

-This playbook is designed for practitioners, funders, and policymakers working at the frontier of **Generative AI (GenAI)** in the social sector.
+This playbook is designed for practitioners working at the frontier of **Generative AI (GenAI)** in the social sector.
 It offers a practical, structured approach to AI evaluation that goes beyond model performance — focusing instead on **real, measurable impact on people's lives**.

 This resource is maintained by [The Agency Fund](https://agencyfund.org) as part of our broader effort to make AI more equitable, effective, and accountable in global development.